Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Figures of clowns can be glimpsed in Gerstle Mack’s photograph of Toulouse-Lautrec entitled Toulouse-Lautrec in his studio in Rue Caulaincourt which shows him working on At the Moulin Rouge, The Dance.
 The more than life-size figure of a clown can be seen to the left of the stepladder in the photograph.

-These works are lost and Maurice Joyant, like many others since, wonders out loud in the book whatever happened to them.
+The work was lost and Maurice Joyant wonders out loud in the book about what happened to it.

-Lautrec’s drinking by this time was getting out of control, but he never lost his talent to succinctly capture a fleeting mood with his lightening touch.
-This can be seen in the portrait of Paul Leclercq (in the Orsay Museum in Paris), painted in the studio at 15 Avenue Frochot in 1897-98.
+Lautrec’s drinking by this time was getting out of control, but he never lost his talent to succinctly capture a fleeting mood with his lightning touch.
+This can be seen in the portrait of Paul Leclercq, in the Orsay Museum in Paris, painted in the studio at 15 Avenue Frochot in 1897-98.

 Leclercq, a writer, is looking at Lautrec with a raised eyebrow, tilted head and a hint of a smile.
 He is intrigued and engaged.
 That intelligent curiosity was recognised and captured by Toulouse-Lautrec’s quick eye and incisive, rapid, brush strokes.